The promise that multimedia e-learning really will improve your organisation's performance? We wouldn't blame you for being cynical.

 Which is a pity.
-These are promises made by people who are intelligent, committed and highly talented.
-People with years of experience and knowledge.
+Because these are promises made by people who are intelligent, committed and highly talented.
 People who genuinely want your e-learning to be better.

 It's just that they are trying to solve the right problem with entirely the wrong solution.

 Been there done that, as they say.
 Like most people, our e-learning journey started by following the conventional wisdom.
 Lots of multimedia (budgets permitting) lots of abstract interactions.
 Have the learners doing something (anything) on most screens to avoid the boredom of dry, linear content presentation.

 Over time, it became clear this really didn't solve the problem of boring, ineffective e-learning.
 Which set us on the road to thinking differently.